rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

     #   DocumentRoot /var/www/vhosts/domain.com/public
     #</VirtualHost>

-Save the file, and exit the text editor.
+Save the file and exit the text editor.

 Now, you need to check the Apache syntax with the following command: